Attorney Oscar A. Stilley A Legend in His Own Mind By:

 I would like to be able to tell you what Stilley said in response

-background as he talked.
-For some reason, Stilley abruptly cut off
+clicking in the background as he talked.
+For some reason, probably

-his spiel in mid-sentence, having suddenly discovered that he had
+abruptly cut off his spiel in mid-sentence, having suddenly discovered

 I really regret that, as I wanted to ask him about the difference